adildsw/safedun-server/README.md

 ```

 ### Running safedun-server
-Once the server is up and running, the terminal/command prompt should look like this:
+Once the server is up and running, the terminal/command prompt should return the following message:
 ```
 * Serving Flask app "server" (lazy loading)
 * Environment: production